w3f/Grants-Program/applications/Bitgreen_Carbon_Tokenomics.md

 * Carbon asset price
 * Carbon asset supply
-* Price of BNT network token
+* Price of BBB network token
 * Emissions (staking) rate of Bitgreen network
 * Revenue rate of Bitgreen network
-* Burn rate of BNT network tokens
+* Burn rate of BBB network tokens

 The simulation will illustrate tolerances where certain market conditions could result in runaway inflation, deflation, or lack of liquidity (market frictions).
 Upon this, we can develop either a fixed emissions schedule or reflexive